kenhamdua/se_project_aroundtheus/README.md

 **Intro**

-This project "Around The U.S." use responsive design and shows how the project should look at different screen dimensions.
+This project 3 (Sprint 3) "Around The U.S." use responsive design and shows how the project should look at different screen dimensions.
 With the interactive page the user could add and remove photos.
 We also learn some ways to work with the Figma web site.

+Tools Used:
+Visual studio code - This is used to program the features.
+Dev tools - This is used to trouble shoot and debug.
+Figma - Used to have the idea what to look forward to, program layout.

 **Figma**